 Free educational morning show for K5

-Aurora-based Hopkins Education Services is providing a free morning show aimed at K-5 students, especially those with special needs.
-During the show we Do mindful breathing, read a story, have calendar time, and set up a daily schedule.
-The show is highly interactive and airs daily at 9 AM MT.
+Aurora-based Hopkins Education Services provided a daily, free morning show aimed at K-5 students, especially those with special needs.
+Access the archive of interactive shows to engage in mindful breathing, read a story, have calendar time, and set up a daily schedule.

 Coronavirus- a book for children